 A variety of properties can be measured and calculated (directly or indirectly) to characterize individual fractures and fracture networks.
 However, it is rarely necessary (or desirable) to measure all possible properties of a fractured rock mass.
 On the other hand, measuring additional propertiess later on is not always possible.
-A well planned field campaign is therefore key to an efficient fracture network characterization.
-The chapter summarizes commonly used properties used to characterize individual fractures and fracture networks.
+A well planned field campaign is therefore key to an efficient fracture network characterize individual fractures and fracture networks.